ÇØÇÇÀüÈ¿µ¾î,È»ó¿µ¾î ÁÜÈ»ó¿µ¾î,¾î¸°ÀÌÈ»ó¿µ¾î,ÃʵîÈ»ó¿µ¾î,¼ºÀÎÈ»ó¿µ¾î

 Discussion

-Do you think arriving early at work should ever be a problem?
+Do you agree that drunk driving should end a celebrity¡¯s career?
 Why or why not?

 Vocabulary